 - Windows 10/11 Virtual Desktop Access (VDA) per user.

-Step 1 – Create a Remediations Script Package
+Create a Remediations Script Package

 To create a device remediation script package, we will need a detection and a remediation script.
 I have provided both the scripts code below.
-However, you can also download the script files from my Github repository: Create HKCU Reg Key and Values using Remediation · GitHub.
+However, you can also download the script files from my GitHub repository: Create HKCU Reg Key and Values using Remediation · GitHub.

 - Sign in to the Intune admin center > Devices > Scripts and remediatons.